prethikaa/Test_Task/README.md

    - Filters are combinable and update results in real-time.

 ### 5. **Responsive Design**
-   - The application is fully responsive and works seamlessly across various screen sizes (mobile, tablet, and desktop).
+   - The application is fully responsive and works seamlessly across various screen sizes (mobile, tablet, and desktop) styled using Tailwind CSS.

 ### 6. **Error Handling**
    - Added error handling to display user-friendly messages when no results are found or if an issue arises during the API call.